Chantal Kreviazuk: Other work

 In 2001, Kreviazuk made her big-screen debut as a main character in David Weaver's indie film Century Hotel (co-starring alongside Sandrine Holt and Mia Kirshner).
 She also co-wrote the movie's theme song, "Can't Make it Good", with Maida.
 In 2007, Kreviazuk starred in Pretty Broken, a short film about a woman dealing with mental illness.
 Kreviazuk also co-produced the movie.

 Kreviazuk has contributed vocals to various releases by other artists.
 She sang background vocals on a Nightmare of You song called "I Want to Be Buried in Your Backyard", which was released on their 2005 self-titled debut album.
 She has also contributed to Maida's solo EP, Love Hope Hero.
 Kreviazuk also provided additional vocals on a Men, Women & Children song titled "Monkey Monkee Men", from their 2006 self-titled debut album.
 She performed vocals for Chris Botti on the song "The Look of Love".
 Kreviazuk also appears on Canadian singer-songwriter Ryan MacGrath's 2010 record, "Cooper Hatch Paris".
 She performed a duet with the artist entitled "Bird & Cage".

 Kreviazuk formerly maintained a MySpace page where she posted about her daily life, her thoughts on world politics, and updated fans on her music.

 On March 27, 2010, Kreviazuk headlined a concert held at Yonge-Dundas Square (now Sankofa Square) in Toronto to celebrate WWF's Earth Hour.
 In 2010, she contributed the song "Na Miso" to the Enough Project and Downtown Records' Raise Hope for Congo compilation with Bibiana Mpoyo.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in Congo.

 On March 29, 2014, Kreviazuk and her husband Raine Maida received the Alan Waters Humanitarian Award at the Juno Gala Dinner & Awards during the 2014 Juno Awards in Winnipeg, Manitoba.
 The Allan Waters Humanitarian Award recognizes outstanding Canadian artists whose contributions have positively enhanced the social fabric of Canada.

 In December 2014, Kreviazuk was appointed a member of the Order of Canada along with her husband Raine Maida by Governor General David Johnston for their charitable and humanitarian work.

 In February 2025, Kreviazuk sang the national anthem O Canada at the final game of the 4 Nations Face-Off hockey series in Boston, during which she changed the lyric "in all of us command" to "that only us command."
 The lyric change was an intentional publicity stunt in response to the annexationist rhetoric against Canada from US President Donald Trump.

+In 2026, she was appointed to the Order of Manitoba, the province’s highest honour.